|Just a few of the Goof Troop early "miss-fires"|

 |In search of a series...|

 |I don't blame Goofy for being upset|

 |With Goofy as Fire Captain, things were bound to heat up|

 What made it special was the crossover from live action into this zany world.
 And speaking of zany, if Goofy is in a goofy world, is he still really Goofy?
 Not to mention we were probably not going to get the internationaly licensed animation cast of the movie version of Toontown like Woody Woodpecker, Bugs Bunny, etc...
 He listened to me politely, ... then ignored everything I had just said and told me to start doing Toontown setups with Goofy and leave the visionary part to him.
 It was definitely a one-way street as far as any creative input was concerned on this project and we were headed for a bump in the road.

 At this point I really have to add that while Goofy was definitely not exactly this young exec's "cup of tea", he would eventually distinguish himself by developing what would become a highly successful and wildly popular series down the road in more of an animation action genre.
 As he gained experience over the years he has proved himself a hard working exec who has helped shepard a couple of very solid and popular shows.
 Some series concepts just gravitate towards more real world action themes while others are much more at home with employing a looser "toony" feel for their world.
-Goofy was definitely in the "toony" realm and it just wasn't jelling in his hands.
+Goofy was definitely in the "toony" realm and it just wasn't jelling in his otherwise capable hands.

 |Goofy doing some soggy but sharp shooting at his boss|